 Parameter Description Wireless mode Operating mode of the wireless network of the router.
 This parameter defines standards of the devices that will be able to use your wireless network.
 Select a value from the drop-down list.
 Select channel automatically Move the switch to the right to let the router itself choose the channel with the least interference.
 Enable additional channels If the switch is moved to the left, the device automatically selects one of available standard channels.
 To use additional channels (the 12th and 13th - in the 2.4 GHz band, the 100th and higher - in the 5 GHz band), move the switch to the right.
 Channel The wireless channel number.
 To select a channel manually, left-click; in the opened window, select a channel and click the SAVE button.
-The action is available when the Select channel automatically switch is moved to the left.
+The action is available, when the Select channel automatically switch is moved to the left.
+To make the router select the currently least loaded channel, click the Refresh icon ( channel automatically switch is moved to the right.
 Enable periodic scanning Move the switch to the right to let the router search for a free channel in certain periods of time.
 When the switch is moved to the right, the Scanning period field is available for editing.
 Scanning period Specify a period of time (in seconds) after which the router rescans channels.